 A friend of my daughter’s, who worked for Cantor Fitzgerald, which lost more than 600 employees, survived because she was late for work that day, taking her daughter to her first day at pre-school.

-A firefighter friend – one of the very first of the first responders – survived because he kept running from the collapsing buildings, unlike his partner who dove for safety under a fire truck and was crushed to death when the buildings came down.
+A firefighter friend – one of the very first of the first responders – survived because he kept running from the collapsing buildings.
+His partner dove for safety under a fire truck and was crushed to death when the buildings came down.